-The Counselor Education Program, Department of Educational Psychology, has a once a year admission policy.
+The Counselor Education and Counseling Psychology Program, Department of Educational Psychology, admits students once per year.
 The deadline for application for admission for the subsequent fall semester is December 1st.
-Students are notified concerning their application status by January 30th.
-Students are required to respond to the program’s offer of admission by February 15th.
+Students are notified concerning their application status by February 15th.
+Students are required to respond to the program’s offer of admission by April 15th.

 Because the focus of the program is to prepare school counselors to work with poor and minority youth, we attract a student body of graduate students that matches the diversity of the students found within urban public schools.
 Once a student is admitted to the program, the attrition rate is lower than 5% and is generally due to a student’s change of aspirations, career goals, or personal reasons.

 The Department of Educational Psychology has a limited number of graduate assistantships and tuition waivers for School Counseling students, and occasionally students are able to secure paid internships.